modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 \advanced{

-You can format code automatically in GitHub pull requests with the [`julia-format` action](https://github.com/julia-actions/julia-format).
+You can format code automatically in GitHub pull requests with the [`julia-format` action](https://github.com/julia-actions/julia-format), or add the formatting check directly to your test suite.

 }